hamiltonchangcodes/final_project/README.md

 ## The Question

-Given that we have established some of the issues many restaurants face when it comes to dealing with online reviews, is there a way in which Yelp and these restaurants can meet halfway to provide workable feedback?
+Given that we have established some of the issues many restaurants face when it comes to dealing with online reviews, is there a way in which Yelp can add value for these restaurants and provide workable feedback?

-Yelp holds millions of user reviews, and using NLP we can take this data and provide comprehensive feedback for a restaurant that provides a quantitative metric for restaurants to measure against without having to spend hours hand sorting reviews.
+Yelp holds millions of user reviews, and using NLP we can take this data and provide comprehensive quantitative metrics for a restaurant without having to spend hours hand sorting reviews.
 Using this metric, restaurants can hone in on problems and work to improve their business.

 ## Step 1:  Gathering Data

+Using Yelp's API, I obtained the information and more importantly, the restaurant_id for each restaurant in a given borough.
+This provided me with a list of 1000 restaurant_id that I could then use to scrape 5 pages or at least 100 reviews for restaurants that had that many reviews.
+Some restaurants scraped did not have 100 reviews, and other restaurants had more than 100 reviews due to